avabellaw/shark-quiz/readme.md

 __Secondary validator: [JSLint](https://www.jslint.com/)__

 * [main.js results](docs/validation/js/jshint-results.webp)
-    * I reordered some variables/function into alphabetical order but kept how I grouped most of them.
+    * I reordered some variables/functions into alphabetical order but kept how I grouped most of them.
     * Shortened some comments.
-    * Added an escape chararcter ("\") before "^" in the variable "specialChars" that's used to validate the username field.
+    * Added an escape character ("\") before "^" in the variable "specialChars" that is used to validate the username field.
-    * Remove an unnessicary semi-colon and a trailing space.
+    * Remove an unnecessary semi-colon and a trailing space.
     * The undefined variables are defined later or in different JavaScript files.
     * I tested the code in JS**L**int first but it didn't like that I used a for loop with a variable in it.
         ![JSLint warning](docs/validation/js/jslint-results.webp)

-        Even after selecting the option to ignore for loop warning, JSLint doesn't like if you don't declare variables at the top of the function.
+        Even after selecting the option to ignore for loop warning, JSLint doesn't like it if you don't declare variables at the top of the function.
 This code is functional as is and I believe using this for loop works well for its intended purpose.
 * [questions.js results](docs/validation/js/questions-jshint-results.webp)
     * I received no warnings of actual concern.
     * JSHint pointed out that "module" is undefined but that's okay because it's used for jest.
     * JSLint doesn't like that the if statement for "module.exports" contains "exports" that isn't defined.
 Again this is okay as it's used for Jest.
 It is an if statement to check if typeof exports is defined.
 * [timer.js results](docs/validation/js/timer-jshint-results.webp)
-    * I had to add a semi-colon to the timer object intialisation.
+    * I had to add a semi-colon to the timer object initialisation.
     * I have one warning because the validator is using ES6 and async is from ES8.
     * There is a warning again for "module" that's used for Jest.
     * JSLint also made me realise I didn't need "async" for the startTimer function.